-Winter is here in all its chilly glory.
-While you may be tempted to stay indoors this season, remember that your trees are subject to winter’s harshness and protecting them is part of good winter tree care in West Chester, PA.
+Winter is here in all its chilly glory and we have already had some snowy weather.
+While you may be tempted to stay indoors this season, remember that your trees are subject to winter’s harshness and cold temperatures, and protecting them is part of good winter tree care in West Chester, PA.
 Such protection is especially needed in a winter such as the one we are experiencing, which promises to bring more snow and ice our way.
-The inclement winter weather can cause stress on trees, particularly those that are young, newly planted, or recently transplanted.
-The following are some reminders of important winter tree care tips we recommend for our West Chester, PA neighbors:
+The inclement winter weather can cause stress on trees, particularly young, newly planted, or recently transplanted trees.
+The following are some reminders of important winter tree care tips we recommend for our West Chester, PA neighbors.

-- Mulch around trees.
 Adding a fresh layer of organic mulch around the tree’s base underneath the drip line is advisable, but avoid piling mulch directly against the trunk.
-The mulch will insulate the tree’s soil and tree roots to protect against temperature extremes.
+The mulch will insulate the tree’s soil and tree roots to protect against temperature extremes and cold weather.
 Mulch also slows water loss from the soil to help avoid moisture loss.

-- Protect young trunks.
-The winter dormancy of grasses and flowering plants forces rabbits, voles, and other rodents to seek out other food sources.
+The winter dormancy of grasses and flowering plants forces rabbits, voles, and other rodents to seek other food sources.
 One common winter food for these types of animals is soft tree bark.
 They can often be found during winter gnawing on the bark of young trees and exposing the inner wood to the elements.
-Protect your young trees from these gnashing teeth by wrapping trunks with plastic tree guards.
-For those West Chester, PA residents who have bigger pests, like deer, you can use tall chicken wire.
+Protect your young or newly planted trees from these gnashing teeth by wrapping trunks with plastic tree guards.
+For those West Chester, PA residents who have bigger pests, like deer, you can use tall chicken wire as a tree wrap.

-- Have trees pruned or trimmed.
-Tree branches that are weak and canopies that are overfull can cause damage to property or people if strong storms cause them to fall.
-If you missed the chance to have pruning done in fall, winter is still a great time.
+Pruning and trimming is an essential part of winter tree care that maintains tree health.
+Weak tree branches and canopies that are overfull can cause damage to property or people if strong storms cause them to fall.
+If you missed the chance to have pruning done in the fall, winter is still a great time.
 In some cases, winter is even better because your tree care specialist can better see the tree structure and any trunk problems that could indicate issues for your tree.

-Have any questions about winter tree care?
+Have questions about winter tree care and want to protect your trees?
 Contact Stein Tree Service’s professional arborists today for advice.
-We are happy to answer your questions and we offer a free consultation.
+We are happy to answer your questions, and we offer a free consultation with our certified arborists.
 Stein Tree Service is the oldest independently owned tree care company in Delaware, and we are passionate about tree care!